How to get the most of out of Disney World with toddlers and little kids

 Some rides at Disney World have virtual queues instead of normal lines.
 Generally there are two chances to book yourself onto a virtual queue – at 7am and again around lunchtime.

-Bear in mind that virtual queues aren’t lightening lanes so you might still have a long wait in the line for the ride.
-For example, my wait for Tron in the lightening lane was about 15 minutes, but it would have been over an hour in the standby lane (the lane you join if you booked via virtual queue).
+Bear in mind that virtual queues aren’t lightning lanes so you might still have a long wait in the line for the ride.
+For example, my wait for Tron in the lightning lane was about 15 minutes, but it would have been over an hour in the standby lane (the lane you join if you booked via virtual queue).

 When we visited, only Tron and Cosmic Rewind had virtual queues, but do check the app/website for the current selection as it’s subject to change.